While Bitcoin is the most famous cryptocurrency, many alternative coins or ‘altcoins’ have cropped up in recent years.

 Payment tokens, as the name suggests, are meant to be used as currency and exchange value between parties.
 Payment tokens can be used as an alternative method of payment.
 Payment tokens are not legal tender, and they are not backed or backed by governments.
 Their primary purpose is to serve as a decentralized platform for buying and selling services and goods without the need for traditional intermediaries.

 Security tokens represent tokenized assets that are traded on stock exchanges.
 Tokenization refers to the conversion of an asset's value to a token that is made available to investors.
 Tokenization can be done for any asset, including stocks and real estate.
 To make this work, the asset must first be secured and then held.
-The tokens would be worthless if they wouldn’t be tied to an asset.
+The tokens would be worthless if they weren’t tied to an asset.
 Because security tokens can be used to purchase securities, they are subject to regulation by the SEC (Securities and Exchange Commission) in the US and other financial authorities in different jurisdictions.

 Exodus, a Bitcoin wallet company, has successfully completed a Securities and Exchange Commission-qualified Reg A+ token offering in 2021.
 This allowed for 75 million shares of common stock, which could be converted into tokens on Algorand's blockchain.
 This historic event was significant because it was the first time that digital asset security offered equity to a U.S.-based issuer.